Walking Pages

 Mountain Leaders, Countryside Rangers and Estate Managers with excellent local knowledge, will guide your walks and share their knowledge of local history and wildlife along the way.
 Popular walks include Jock's Road and Scotland's Oldest Right of Way.
 You can also enjoy a Munro, try Mount Keen, Broad Cairn, Tom Buidhe, Driesh and Mayar.
 The festival programme offers a range of options to entice new walkers of all abilities to enjoy outdoor rambling as well as daily heightened challenges for experienced walkers.
 No detailed walk information is available yet.

-Galashiels Walking Festival - completed for 2023
+Galashiels Walking Festival - Unconfirmed for 2025

 Galashiels Walking FestivalGalashiels is a small town in the centre of the scenic Scottish Borders.
 It can be reached by train from Edinburgh Waverley or bus from Edinburgh or Carlisle.
 The festival organisers will welcome anyone who would like to explore this area in the company of knowledgeable local walkers and look forward to meeting long-time friends and fellow walkers as well as making new acquaintances.